What Is a Carbon Footprint?

 Carbon Footprint of Mail

 The carbon footprint of mail depends on the volume of mail sent and what comprises that mail.
-As a baseline, up to 29 grams of CO can be emitted from the process of sending a standard letter.
+As a baseline, up to 29 grams of CO2 can be emitted from the process of sending a standard letter.
 This includes a direct and indirect impact, such as the sorting and transporting of mail.
 The direct impact is from the use of paper and postage and any ink printed on paper or packaging materials used to pack and ship an item.

 The environmental impact for regular mail varies.
 However, a typical year of incoming postal mail to a business can add 136kg of emissions to its carbon footprint, equivalent to driving 200 miles in a car.